simvue-io/integrations/.github/PULL_REQUEST_TEMPLATE/miscellaneous-template.md

 - [ ] All unit tests run and pass locally
 - [ ] Integration tests are passing in the CI
 - [ ] Code passes all pre-commit hooks
+- [ ] Documentation has been updated, if applicable